juhasev/sample-ninja-help/dynamic-profiling-page.md

 ### Displaying questions conditionally
 You may want to display some questions conditionally.
 For example let's imagine we have 3 dependant questions:

-A) Car ownership
+1) Car ownership
 - Yes
 - No

-B) What is the model of the car?
+2) What is the model of the car?
 - Toyota
 - Ford
 - Kia
 - Etc

-C) Annual miles driven?
+3) Annual miles driven?
 - less than 50,000 miles
 - more than 50,000 miles

-By clicked on the "C" -button you can set condition when to display question (B).
-Next select question (A) from the menu and then checking "yes" option.
-Next you would repeat the same operation for question (C).
+If you click on the "C" -button on the question (2) row, you can set condition when to display the question (2).
+Next select question (1) "Car ownership" from the menu and then checking "Yes" -option.
+Next you would repeat the same operation for question (3).

 > The follow up questions are prioritized to display immediately after the parent questions.
 However, due to daily question limit this may not always be the case.
 For example questions A & B may be asked and then followed up by question C the next day.
-Therefore you should set identical priority for the follow up questions as for the parent question.
+Therefore you should set an identical priority for the follow up questions as for the parent question.

 ### Limitations
 - You can only target **Radio** -type questions in your conditions.